Codeinwp/optimole-wp/readme.txt

 Our algorithms crunch the numbers to provide the best lossy or lossless optimization for the best-looking image at the smallest size using Machine Learning(ML) powered compression.

+### Digital Assets Management (DAM)

+Elevate your media management with our custom DAM and utilize images from your Optimole account.
+The best part?
+You can now directly incorporate images from your Optimole account into the Elementor Builder.
+Additionally, we've seamlessly integrated DAM with the WordPress core editor, making image management a breeze.
+Access your Optimole images effortlessly, wherever you need them.

 #### Exact Used Size

 Optimole will use just one image and resize it delivering a responsive image to fit perfectly on your visitors' devices.
 No more awkward guesses at potential screen widths.
 Serve scaled images instantly.